 Deerhunter fuses an erosive palette of reverbing sounds into a still portrait

-Unlike the fire-element-invoked lyrics, the tune itself is tranquil and akin to soothing waves of repetitive, yet dominant, harpsichord and heavier acoustic guitar chords; these are “laid out in lines” like the fate of those “surviving for that final day”.
-Likewise, the song is in a state of void, as also laid out in the album title, with its cyclic chords waiting for a hindered predestination which seemingly never occurs: a predicted earth-shattering which exists only as an earth-flattening suspense confined within a joyous melody.
+‘Element’ is tranquil with harpsichord and heavier acoustic guitar chords; these are “laid out in lines” like the fate of those “surviving for that final day”.
+Likewise, the song is in a state of void, as also laid out in the album title, with its cyclic chords waiting for something that never occurs.

-Preceding the command “Come down from that cloud, and cast your fears aside” in ‘Death in Midsummer’, released last October, ‘Element’ alludes to clouds from a personal and uncertain forethought by interlinking them with industrial motifs and the disintegration of the natural skyscape.
-‘Death in Midsummer’ unravels this disintegration by its use of softer, dwindling piano, contrasted by its scraping guitar and caustic drums, at the end to “walk around and you’ll see what’s faded”.
-‘No One’s Sleeping’ is an escapism from the “orange clouds” of ‘Element’ with its rupture of saxophone and psychedelic guitar, transporting one to the “great beyond” and the industrialised skyscape fusing into a “golden void”.
+Preceding the command “Come down from that cloud, and cast your fears aside” in ‘Death in Midsummer’, released last October, ‘Element’ alludes to clouds by interlinking them with industrial motifs and the disintegration of the natural skyscape.
+‘Death in Midsummer’ unravels this disintegration by its use of softer, dwindling piano, contrasted by its scraping guitar and caustic drums.
+Instead, ‘No One’s Sleeping’ has rupture of saxophone and psychedelic guitar, transporting into its “golden void”.

 ‘Death in the Midsummer’ is inspired by the Russian Revolution of 1917 wherein which the song includes the same Bolshevik notions of supporting urban workers who “worked their lives away”.
 The anti-capitalist lyrics within ‘Détournement’ also “fade” into this – as workers fusing into the landscape- with its title referring to Letterist International: a group composed of radical artists in the 1950s with foundations of Dadaism and Surrealism.
 By using filtered vocals that overpower the string-meets-synthesizer instrumentation, it conjoins a multitude of voices that acts as a mediator between people across distance as a revolutionary force.
 However, these vocals also resemble an alien, perhaps hinting towards mechanistic workers blending into masses.
 This is another question left unanswered.